Peer-Reviewed Journal Articles:

-1) David Bernstein & Bent Nielsen, 2014.
-"Asymptotic theory for cointegration analysis when the cointegration rank is deficient," Economics Papers 2014-W06, Economics Group, Nuffield College, University of Oxford.
-(Revised and resubmitted, Econometrics)
+1) David H. Bernstein, Bent Nielsen, "Asymptotic theory for cointegration analysis when the cointegration rank is deficient," Econometrics, 2019, 7(1), 6. (working-paper-version)

 1) Subal C. Kumbhakar, David H. Bernstein, "Does xistence of inefficiency matter to a neoclassical xorcist?
 Some econometric issues in panel stochastic frontier models," in Advances in Efficiency and Productivity Analysis, ed. by C. Parmeter and R. Sickles, NAPW 2018, Springer Proceedings in Business and Economics, Springer, Cham, 2021. (appendix)